Przemek1337/Graham-Algorithm/README.md

 ## Solution Documentation - Convex Hull Calculation
 Introduction
 This document describes the implementation of an algorithm for calculating the convex hull of a set of points in two-dimensional space.
-The solution is implemented in the C++ programming language and utilizes the language's standard library.
+The solution is implemented in the C++ programming language and utilizes the language's standard library, as a compiler I used a Bazel.

 # How It Works
 The program uses a type of Graham Scan algorithm to compute the convex hull.
 The basic steps of the algorithm implemented in the ConvexHullHandler class are as follows: